 A number of special-status wildlife species have potential to occur on the properties, including northern western pond turtle, California red-legged frog, burrowing owl, Cooper's hawk, grasshopper sparrow, special-status bats, breeding birds, and white-tailed kite.
 Also, as discussed in Section 1.2 above, the Park and Expansion properties are located at the core of the Sonoma Valley Wildlife Corridor and serve as an important movement conduit at both a local and regional scale; see Exhibit 2.
+Only passive recreational uses are planned, use will only be permitted from sun-up to sun-down, and some areas will not be developed for recreational use, to be conducive to wildlife movement through the site; see Exhibit 6.
 Appendix 2 contains detailed information on wildlife use with impact avoidance recommendations that have been incorporated into the Project Description and mitigation measures below.